peteroupc/peteroupc.github.io/random.md

     2. Hash the seed and a fixed identifier to generate a new seed allowed by the PRNG.
     3. For each process, advance the PRNG to the next stream (unless it's the first process), then give that process a copy of the PRNG's current internal state.

-2. **General case.** For other PRNGs, or if each process uses a different PRNG design, the following is a way to seed multiple processes for random number generation, but it carries the risk of generating seeds that lead to overlapping, correlated, or even identical number sequences, especially if the processes use the same PRNG.<sup>[**(18)**](#Note18)</sup> Generate a seed (or use a predetermined seed), then:
+2. **General case.** For other PRNGs, or if each process uses a different PRNG design, the following is a way to seed multiple processes for pseudorandom number generation, but it carries the risk of generating seeds that lead to overlapping, correlated, or even identical number sequences, especially if the processes use the same PRNG.<sup>[**(18)**](#Note18)</sup> Generate a seed (or use a predetermined seed), then:

     1. Create a PRNG instance for each process.
 The instances need not all use the same PRNG design or the same parameters; for example, some can be SFC64 and others `xoroshiro128**`.
     2. For each process, hash the seed, a unique number for that process, and a fixed identifier to generate a new seed allowed by the process's PRNG, and initialize that PRNG with the new seed.